5 Simple Wellness Tricks to Make You Feel Amazing on Your Wedding Day

 3. Fill Up on Fruits and Veggies

 Tip: When cutting back on calories, it's crucial you take a daily multivitamin.
-A lack of vitamins and iron may leave you tired and inclined to reach for a candy bar or processed snack.
+A lack of vitamins and iron may leave you tired and inclined to reach for a candy bar or processed junk food.

 4. Cut Back on Cocktails

-A celebratory drink can cost you 150 calories or more—totally worth it on some occassions (like your engagement party), but you don't need to add all that sugar and extra calories to your everyday diet.
+A celebratory drink can cost you 150 calories or more—which is totally worth it on some occassions (like your engagement party or to cheers to a big promotion), but there's no need to add all the extra sugar and calories to your daily diet.
 Even if you're in the habit of having just a few drinks a week, cutting back on alcohol can save you hundreds of calories in the end.
 Save the cocktails for the special occasions coming up and sip water instead.

 5. Get Some Exercise